 How long does it take you to get my paper back to me with corrections?

 Our standard turn around time is 48 hours or less.
-If you would like your paper faster than that timetable, you will need to pay a higher amount per word depending on the service you have requested.
+If you would like your paper faster than that timeline, you will be charged a rush fee based on your deadline.
 Message or email us for further information.

 Please always give yourself plenty of time before your due date in order to receive your paper back from us and then to make any corrections necessary based on those suggestions.